fbpx

 Risk assessment and Genetic testing: Through a partnership with Ambry Genetics, we now offer a family history questionnaire, cancer risk analysis, genetic testing, and if needed, genetic counseling.
 The data from the questionnaire is used to calculate a lifetime breast cancer risk using the Tyrer-Cuzick model.

 Patients who meet National Comprehensive Cancer guidelines for further testing are offered an educational video and onsite saliva sample collection for a 34 gene panel.
-The patient’s out of pocket cost is typically under $100, with a cash pay maximum of $249.
 Results are completed within 2-4 weeks.
 If positive, patients meet with a genetic counselor.

 Together, the components of this program are consistent with the recent recommendations of the American Society of Breast Surgeons, and we believe will be in line with recommendations coming from major societies in the near term.